Satoshi-Sh/Findit2/README.md

 # Find IT

-This application is created to show movie data by plots.
+This application help users to find movies to watch.

 ## Available Scripts